March 3, 2026

 Each morning when Omar* entered his classroom at Dar El Awlad School (DEA) in Lebanon, tears streamed down his face.
 The moment he sat down, a quiet wall seemed to rise between him and the rest of the class.
 He struggled to participate, to focus, or to join the curiosity of his peers.
 It wasn’t defiance or fear of school.
 It was a sadness his six-year-old heart did not yet have words to express.

-When conflict and instability reshaped daily life in Syria, Omar’s family fled to Lebanon in search of safety.
+Overwhelmed by the conflict and instability of the Syrian civil war, Omar’s family fled to Lebanon in search of safety.
 Like many families who crossed the border over the past decade, they arrived carrying uncertainty and loss.
 In Lebanon, they have navigated crowded housing, informal employment, and the difficult work of starting over.
 It was through this upheaval that Omar came to Dar El Awlad School — a place serving refugee children whose education and sense of stability have been disrupted.
 Today, his family is rebuilding together, working to create steadiness for their children amid fragile circumstances.

 At Dar El Awlad School, teachers recognized that Omar’s tears signaled the need for deeper care.
 DEA is more than a place of academic instruction.
 It is a restorative learning environment where structured routines, trauma-informed teaching, daily meals, and individualized academic support come together to create safety.
 Prayer, Bible stories, and gospel conversations are woven naturally into the day, grounding children in the truth that they are seen, deeply loved by Jesus, and never alone — even when life feels uncertain.